Menu Close

 The 9 Ugliest Data Backup and Disaster Recovery Planning Mistakes

-which means there are no physical barriers to defend against an attack.
-These attacks are well thought out and customized to exploit the vulnerabilities of each organization.
-The volume of cyberattacks is increasingly growing; according to Check Point Research, there was a 50% increase in overall attacks per week on corporate networks compared to 2020.
+Cyber attacks can originate anywhere, which means there are no physical barriers to defend against an attack.
+These attacks are well thought out and customized to exploit vulnerabilities in hardware, software, configurations, and people.
+The volume of cyberattacks is growing and many insurance companies now require extensive cyber security hardening before covering any loss.

-If you do not regularly back up critical data or have a documented disaster recovery plan your organization is at great risk.
-Therefore, you should start implementing these practices immediately!
-There are 9 common mistakes that you should avoid when creating a data backup and disaster recovery plan.
+All of that being said, cyber criminals usually target BCDR solutions first so the quality of your solution and design matters.
+There are 9 common mistakes that you should avoid when creating a data backup and disaster recovery plan and choosing a BCDR solution.
 We will discuss how you can prevent these mistakes so that you can implement a best-practice disaster recovery plan.

 The 9 Mistakes